 - 12.62 Development can affect natural resources including water and soil.
 These resources are essential to life and it is important that the impact of development on them is minimised.
 Accordingly, environmental protection is of key importance in considering waste proposals. - 12.63 Waste development has the potential to affect surface and ground water levels and quality.
 The effect of development on all water bodies must be addressed, which includes surface waters, ground waters, transitional waters (estuaries), coastal waters, and the potential use of voids for floodwater storage.
-It also includes the protection of sources of drinking water, identified via Source Protection Zones. - 12.64 The Environment Agency is the main body responsible for safeguarding the water environment and its concerns include ground and surface water protection, pollution control, recreation, fisheries, conservation, land drainage and flood defence.
+It also includes the protection of sources of drinking water, identified via Source Protection Zones.

+12.64 The Environment Agency is the main body responsible for safeguarding the water environment and its concerns include ground and surface water protection, pollution control, recreation, fisheries, conservation, land drainage and flood defence.
 Bournemouth, Dorset and Poole as Lead Local Flood Authority are statutory planning consultees on the management of surface water drainage to major developments.
 Pollution prevention controls exist outside the planning system, and pre-application discussions with the Environment Agency, relevant Lead Local Flood Authority and the relevant water authority on matters likely to affect surface and groundwater resources are advisable.
 The Waste Planning Authority has a responsibility to ensure that proposals for waste development do not have an unacceptable impact on the volumes, quality, and direction and rate of flow of surface, coastal and groundwater resources, including aquifers.
-Applicants will therefore be required to take account of the potential impacts of the proposed development on the water environment by carrying out a hydrological/hydrogeological assessment where there is potential for adverse impacts to occur. - 12.65 The Water Framework Directive (WFD)(38) looks at the ecological health of surface water bodies.
-Waste development proposals should be assessed and any adverse impacts on groundwater or water bodies identified under the South West River Basin Management Plan(39) should be capable of mitigation.
+Applicants will therefore be required to take account of the potential impacts of the proposed development on the water environment by carrying out a hydrological/hydrogeological assessment where there is potential for adverse impacts to occur.
+Sealed drainage systems will often be required, due to the management of waste on site, in order to reduce impacts on the water environment (MM12.9).

+12.65 The Water Framework Directive(43) looks at the ecological health of surface water bodies.
+Waste development proposals should be assessed and any adverse impacts on groundwater or water bodies identified under the South West River Basin Management Plan(44) should be capable of mitigation.
 Successful implementation of the Water Framework Directive will help to protect all elements of the water cycle and enhance the quality of ground waters, rivers, lakes, estuaries and seas.
-Where sites may cause groundwater impacts regard should also be had to the Environment Agency's Groundwater Protection Position Statements.(40) - 12.66 Rivers, open watercourses, wetlands and ponds together with the land alongside these features have high ecological value and where there is the potential for such features to be adversely affected, it is expected that impacts will be mitigated to an acceptable level.
+Where sites may cause groundwater impacts regard should also be had to the Environment Agency's Groundwater Protection Position Statements.(45)

+12.66 Rivers, open watercourses, wetlands and ponds together with the land alongside these features have high ecological value and where there is the potential for such features to be adversely affected, it is expected that impacts will be mitigated to an acceptable level.
 Wherever possible features should be enhanced.
 Aquatic ecosystems are communities of organisms that are dependent on each other and on their environment.
 The two main types of aquatic ecosystems are marine ecosystems and freshwater ecosystems and associated wetlands.
 Development should aim to prevent deterioration and enhance the status of these aquatic ecosystems.
-There should be no loss of open watercourse, wetland areas or their
+There should be no loss of open watercourse, wetland areas or their corridor and buffer areas as a result of proposed developments where these features are present on a site.
+A continuous river corridor should be maintained to provide for the movement of wildlife.